 Get the entire family involved for weekend activities.
 Play catch, or tag around the backyard or in the park.
 Make exercise fun, and something you enjoy as well.
 If you show that you enjoy the exercise, they will too.

 In addition to having a fantastic time on all the rides, a day at the fun park requires hours of continuous walking from ride to ride.
 Fond memories are a great way to bond, engage and interact with the whole family.

 Ask your kids what ‘they’ would like to do!
 More often than not there are influences from school or from friends which have sparked some interest.
 Ask and you will be surprised.

 9) Fun Activities at Home

 Crab Soccer, tag, jump rope, Hide and Seek or set up a fun circuit for your kids and their friends to do.
 Stair running, hula hoops, hopscotch, skating, jumping jacks, balance drills, frog jumps, arm circles and skipping ropes make for a fun and very effective workout!

 10) Set up a Rewards System

-If you are working out at private training studio, some, (Like Aspire, www.theaspireclub.com) will allow you to bring your kids with you to train from time to time.
+If you are working out at a private training studio, some, (Like Aspire, www.theaspireclub.com) will allow you to bring your kids with you to train from time to time.
 As long they are well behaved of course.
-We find this is a super effective way to introduce ‘gym and fitness’ into their lives, working out with Mum and or Dad make it super fun, and the perfect way to lead by example for a long term positive awareness of health and fitness for them too.
+We find this is a super effective way to introduce ‘gym and fitness’ into their lives, working out with Mum and or Dad makes it super fun, and the perfect way to lead by example for a long-term positive awareness of health and fitness for them too.